cardano-foundation/CIPs/CIP-0118/README.md

 change needed is likely the updating of any references to the block body type, which will be `List (List Tx)` instead of `List Tx`.

+#### Mempool

+The mempool must switch to operating on zones instead of singleton transactions.
+It must also support adding _part of a zone_ to a block in the case of phase-2 validation failure.
+That is, if a phase-2 invalid transaction is encountered during zone validation, subsequent transactions are not validated, and only the transactions validated up to and including this first phase-2 failing one are included in the zone.
+This partial zone is then included in the block.

 #### Network Requirements and Changes

 Zones replace singleton transactions as units sent across the network.
 Zones must